ameliajay/Interaction-Design-CMSI370/README.md

 ## Front End Design Vision
 The aim of this assignment was to look back at the web app we had created, and envision what could make it better, and what the ultimate goal of that type of web app might look like.
 In *front-end-vision.md* I included the new features I would add to my task manager that would increase the satisfiability of it, as well as other usability metrics.
 I also included annotated mockups to show how each new feature and different page of the web app would work.

+## Direct Manipulation
+The aim of this assignment was to write our own code to create a component (in my case a slider) that you can use to directly manipulate something else on the page.
+My slider changed that background color.
+Depending on where the user has dragged the slider ball, the background will be one of five different colors.